MasrourTawfik/Textra_Insights/Docs/Scripts/1_Project.rst

 ===============
 Tetxtra Insights is an evolution of the previous version (`Textra <https://textra.readthedocs.io/fr/latest/index.html>`_).
-We aim to build a tool for financial summary generation. for an easy comprehension of our tool here is a infernce pipeline :
+We aim to build a tool for financial summary generation.

+For an easy comprehension of our tool here is a infernce pipeline :

 .. figure:: /Docs/Images/1_Project/Inference_Pipeline.png
    :width: 100%